Just 31 Sneaky Things To Get If Your Goal Is To Look ~Expensive~ While Being Thrifty

 Promising review: "Saw it on TikTok and thought it would be a great bottle for work.
 It is very sleek and lightweight enough to carry when you have other items in your hand.
 I love the modern look, and it cleans very easily!
 The time increments really do motivate me.
 Definitely ordering again for myself and gifts.
 Fast delivery and very nice packaging." —Rosa

-Get it from Amazon for $18.99 (available in two colors and two sizes).
+Get it from Amazon for $16.99+ (available in three colors and two sizes).

 3. An Anua heartleaf pore-clearing cleansing oil if you're ready to enter your glass skin era, because this K-beauty staple will do the trick.
 It'll dissolve makeup residue and pull blackhead-causing gunk out of your pores.
 Reviewers say you can actually see the yuck that's come out, which is both gross and satisfying — but not as satisfying as how good your skin will look after.